 - interest in these documents is low – few people access them

-- the documents do meet accessibility requirements for a large number of users, although some groups will find them disproportionately difficult
+- the documents do meet accessibility requirements for many users, although some groups will find them disproportionately difficult

 - of the documents we are proposing would represent a disproportionate burden, requests for additionally accessible versions are rare